JSuder-xx/photo-groove/MessageAsFunction.md

 ```

 I believe that with Messages as values one would need to either define a custom message for every combination OR create a Batch message case.

+### **Consistency of Modeling (Minor)**

+When using functions and optics then all types are treated similarly where updates occur via functions exposed on the type's module.

+When using messages then types that represent application state offer a single `update` function (accepting a union message) while types that do not provide individual functions per update.

+In my opinion, it is cleaner and nicer to have a consistent method.

 ### **Parent/Child Composition (Very Minor)**